Make the most of your California Tidepool Visit

 Lose track of time

-I forgot that we were on a time schedule because the tide was moving back in when we got there.
+We were on a time schedule because the tide was already moving back in when we got there.
 I lost myself in the moment and we made it back just in time to not have to wade through water to get back to our car (not the end of the world but I didn’t bring extra clothes for me).
 Above is the image of the cove we explored (after the tide came back up).
 I didn’t think to take a before photo but the rock jetty on the left is where we were looking, it was about 3/4 of the way down when we arrived and nearly covered when we left (about an hour and a half).

 - Spray Zone-Sea Gulls, Rock Louse, Periwinkle, Limpet